 Attorneys working with ClassAction.org would like to speak to anyone who owns or leases a 2018-present Toyota hybrid Highlander.

 They’re investigating whether a class action lawsuit can be filed in light of complaints of poor gas mileage and issues filling the cars’ tanks to full.
 Specifically, they’re looking into whether the cars were sold with defectively designed gas tanks that hold less fuel than advertised – and whether drivers could get them replaced or get some money back.

-If you own or lease a 2018-present Toyota hybrid Highlander and you’ve had issues with your gas tank or noticed you’re receiving less mileage than expected, fill out the form on this page and tell us about it.
 The more people the attorneys can speak with, the better chance they have at getting a class action lawsuit on file.

 How Could a Class Action Lawsuit Help?